shyamvkansagra/slate/source/includes/_inStockAlerts.md

-clickEvent | object | event object of click listener event evtMap | object | An object consisting epi, empi and iu callbackFn | function | A callback function which will be called on success renderIntoNode | DOM node | A DOM node where you want to show addToWatchlist as popup/inline form
+clickEvent | object | event object of click listener event evtMap | object | An object consisting epi, empi and iu callbackFn | function | A callback function which will be called on success renderIntoNode<span>optional</span> | DOM node | A DOM node where you want to show addToWatchlist as popup/inline form

 ## Request in-stock alert for a product